Appointed Chair from 3 June 2024

 Appointed Director from 1 September 2021.

 Boris Musa is the Managing Director and Chief Executive Officer (MD & CEO) of the Mainstream Aquaculture Group (Mainstream), a vertically integrated producer and supplier of Barramundi.
-Mainstream is one of the largest suppliers of Barramundi table fish products under the Infinity Blue Barramundi brands in Australia, and is the global market leader in the supply of juvenile fish (seed stock) to the Barramundi aquaculture industry, exporting to 32 countries across five continents.
+Mainstream is one of the largest suppliers of Barramundi table fish products in Australia under the Infinity Blue Barramundi brands and is the global market leader in the supply of juvenile fish (seed stock) to the Barramundi aquaculture industry, exporting to 32 countries across five continents.
 Mainstream operates six farms and three hatcheries in Australia, including the world’s largest aquaculture production facility of its type, as well as the world’s largest Barramundi hatchery.
-Mainstream also operates a Barramundi farm located Arizona in the United States of America and servicing the local market.
+Mainstream also operates a Barramundi farm located Arizona in the United States of America, servicing the local market.
 Boris has been MD and CEO since 2012.

 Boris’ background is in financial services.
 Most recently, he spent five years at Macquarie Group, the last two as a Director.
 Boris is also a Non-Executive Director of the Australian Barramundi Farmers Association.
 He holds a Bachelor of Commerce from Deakin University and is a Deans Scholar in Finance (top 1 per cent of graduates), a Diploma in Natural Resource Management, and a Masters of Applied Finance.